dan-suen/dan-suen.github.io/README.md

 # all-about-me
+                  This site was built using a mixture of JS, TS and React.
+It features a little section about myself, my skills and my contact info.
+You can also contact me via the textbox at the bottom of the page!

-This is the repo for my personal site
+                  Access my site at https://dan-suen.github.io/all-about-me/